The 5e Bard Class Reorchestrated

 Counterpoint

 When things go awry, you are quick to pick up everyone's spirits with a word of encouragement or a musical shift.
-When you roll your bardic inspiration die and your inspired ally still fails, you do not expend a use of bardic inspiration, and your inspiring performance doesn't end.
+When you roll your bardic inspiration die and your inspired ally still fails, you do not expend a use of bardic inspiration.

 Magical Secrets

 You have learned magical knowledge from a wide spectrum of disciplines.
-Choose two cantrips or 1st level spells from any class spell list, including bard spells.
+Choose two cantrips or 1st level spells from the bard, cleric, druid, sorcerer, warlock, or wizard spell lists.
 The spells can be from different classes.
 The chosen spells count as bard spells for you, and they count as extra known spells, meaning they don't count against the number of spells you know.
+You can exchange a spell learned from Magical Secrets when you level up, like with other spells.

 Bard College Feature